intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-configuration-basics.md

 ![Connectors](unity-configuration-basics/images/connectors.png)

 Each connector has `ID` for further linking, connector `Type`, linked `Datasource`, max number of returned results `Result Limit` and other parameters.
-To see and edit all connector parameters click on `Edit` icon in `Parameters` column in the connector row. `Edit Connector` window appears:
+To see and edit connector parameters click on `Edit` icon in `Parameters` column in the connector row. `Edit Connector` window appears:

 ![Edit Connectors](unity-configuration-basics/images/edit-connector-parameters.png)